How much can I save if I drive electric?

-- Tyre wear is slightly higher than petrol or diesel cars.
+- Tyre wear is slightly higher than it is with petrol or diesel cars

-And because there aren’t any emissions at the tailpipe, car tax (or vehicle excise duty) on electric cars is currently zero - you don’t pay a penny (as at April 2022).
-Vehicles exempt from car tax.
+And because there aren’t any emissions from a tailpipe, car tax (or vehicle excise duty) on electric cars is currently zero until 2025.
+However, this will be changing from April 2025, following the announcement in the Government’s Autumn Statement.